 Once you do so, you will be able to start your Agent successfully!
 It will register in the Almanac and be accessible for queries.

 Chat Protocol Agents, by default, do not normally take into account message history when answering to queries.
 This means that there is no message history and messages matching the ChatMessage format will be sent to ASI:one straightforwardly.
 You will get a response without any prior history of the session.
-It is now possible to enable message history storage, by parsing the following into your agent when creating it: agent = Agent(store_message_history=True).

 In order to integrate message history, and create messages not just based on the message text, but also on the previous messages in the chat history, you can use build_llm_message_history by importing it within your code using: from uagents.experimental.chat_agent.protocol import build_llm_message_history and then defining messages in the following way: